willi-kappler/natural_constants/README.md

 This is an ongoing effort to make Rust more suitable for scientific / numeric computing, you can join the discussion [here](https://users.rust-lang.org/t/numerics-math-foundation/7247).

-## Other usefull numeric / scientific crates:
+## Other useful numeric / scientific crates:

 - [rand](https://github.com/rust-lang-nursery/rand)
 - [num](https://github.com/rust-num/num)